Pagopoieion Suites by Enorme

 Front Plaza View

 It consists of a master bedroom with large double bed and a separate living room with a sofa bed.
-It can accommodate up to three persons.
+It can accommodate up to two persons.
 It features en suite bathroom with a walk-in shower, a toilet and a french balcony/window.Free WI-FI

 Room Size: 42m2